 Do you think this is because of a lack of understanding?

 I think that's part of it.
-For example, if someone turns up to their new place of work and they have mobility issues, they're in a wheelchair or they or they need a walking frame, it's easier for employers to understand how to accommodate that.
+For example, if someone turns up to their new place of work and they have mobility issues, they're in a wheelchair or they need a walking frame, it's easier for employers to understand how to accommodate that.
 If someone turns up like me and kind of looks like everybody else but will struggle with an open plan office, the distractions and fluorescent lighting and other things, it's really hard to understand how to accommodate that.
 So yes, there is a lack of understanding.

 Often as well, hiring managers and talent people can be lazy in terms of just looking for people that have done exactly the same job somewhere else.
 So it becomes this self-fulfilling cycle.
 If you have gaps in your CV because you haven't had a chance, that just keeps perpetuating because your CV is overlooked again and again.